Build process and continuous integration

 Continuous integration

-The CI automates the following tasks (defined in the Jenkinsfile file):
+The CI automates the following tasks:

 • verify the validity of the version;

-• verify the code formatting using Spotless;
+• verify the code formatting using spotless;

 • build the code;